MixedMatched/formalizing-game-theory/README.md

 This repository contains an example of formal structures and properties to represent and reason about games in Lean.
 While there have been other attempts to make such a formalization, the representation proposed here is novel in that it can represent a much broader class of games than previous attempts.
 In particular, this formalization is able to represent games with more than 2 players, games with a continuous set of actions, and games with intricate utility functions.

+The relevant code for this repository can be found [here](https://github.com/MixedMatched/formalizing-game-theory/blob/master/FormalizingGameTheory/Basic.lean).

 ## Formalization

 Our formalization starts with a definition of Utility as: